christinabejjani/christinabejjani/README.md

 #### Random:

 * Brenda Yang and I also co-mentored Taylor Albus as he used React.js to develop the web application, Mindset Mapper (mindsetmapper.org, https://talbus.github.io/mindsetmap/#/).
-See the Github repository `mindsetmap`.
+See the forked Github repository `mindsetmap`.

 #### Contact: